David Mancuso has left us but he gave New York City something to look back on.

 David Mancuso explains himself below about the Loft Parties, etc, etc...

-Tributes from all over the world that have only just learned about his death are equally shocked.
+Tributes from all over the world who have only just learned about his death are equally shocked.

 1. Kevin Saunderson (@kevinsaunderson) _ Twitter - "I went to The Loft in Spanish Harlem as a youth, 1st time I heard "Supernature".
 We owe so much - Nov 15, 2016